Eric Van Cutsem, MD, PhD

-Safety and efficacy findings for regorafenib (Stivarga) in patients with previously treated metastatic colorectal cancer (mCRC) were consistent with previous phase III results, according to findings from the phase IIIb CONSIGN trial, now published in
+Safety and efficacy findings for regorafenib (Stivarga) in patients with previously treated metastatic colorectal cancer (mCRC) were consistent with previous phase III results, according to findings from the phase IIIb CONSIGN trial, now published in The Oncologist

 “Patients with mCRC who fail treatment with standard therapies, including chemotherapy and monoclonal antibodies targeting VEGF or EGFR

 , have few treatment options.
 The multikinase inhibitor regorafenib was shown to improve survival in patients with treatment-refractory mCRC in the phase III CORRECT (N = 760) and CONCUR (N = 204) trials,” lead author Eric van Cutsem, MD, University Hospitals Gasthuisberg/Leuven, Leuven, Belgium, and colleagues wrote.